 One of seven British Araneus species, Araneus diadematus is the most common and a very numerous spider in most gardens, including our own.
-Perhaps second only to the Spotted Wolf Spider that call our garden home in terms of shear numbers.
+Perhaps second only to the Spotted Wolf Spider in terms of shear abundance within the Garden.

 The image here is of the female, showing the very distinct white cross.